stg-tud/apsa/2019/1-Introduction/Introduction.md

 # Finding Bugs Using Machine Learning (Assessment)

- - Finds bugs that are practically impossible to find using other approaches; hence, often complementary to classic static analyses and also bug patterns based analyses.
+ - Finds bugs that are practically impossible to find using other approaches; hence, often complementary to classic static analyses and also bug pattern based analyses.
- - Requires the analysis of a huge code base; its may be hard to find enough code examples for less frequently used APIs.
+ - Requires the analysis of a huge code base; it may be hard to find enough code examples for less frequently used APIs.

 ^ Today, a lot of code can be found on open source code repositories such as BitBucket, GitHub and SourceForge; even for niche languages.
 This generally facilitates all kinds of _big code_ based analyses.